angelomilan/ethereum-guides/GPU-cloud_mining.md

 https://forum.ethereum.org/discussion/2129/need-a-how-to-for-digitalocean-vps
 https://forum.ethereum.org/discussion/296/cloud-mining

-Thanks to paul_bxd of the ethereum forum who initiated me to cloud mining with Ethereum and AWS EC2.
-Without his help and resources a wouldn’t be able to put this guide togerthere.
+**_Thanks to paul_bxd of the ethereum forum who initiated me to cloud mining with Ethereum and AWS EC2.
+Without his help and resources a wouldn’t be able to put this guide together._**

 A special announcement by paul_bxd now we are offering free space to host a server you buy.
 We can provide free power, internet and cooling.
 We ask for a % of the Ether you successfully mine.
 Is this of interest to you? reach me on twitter @angelomilan
 If you liked this post and want to see the next one “ “ tip me some ether love

 References:
 http://ethereum.gitbooks.io/frontier-guide/content/gpu.html